robmcmullen/rexmenu/README.rst

 Extras
 ------

 For the RaspberryPi, I have included some extras.
-The program ``rpi-screen- blank.py`` will turn off the monitor after a set amount of time (default of 10 minutes) where it doesn't detect any keyboard or mouse input.
+The program ``rpi-screen-blank.py`` will turn off the monitor after a set amount of time (default of 10 minutes) where it doesn't detect any keyboard or mouse input.
 It works by using the Python evdev module to monitor keyboard events and uses some RaspberryPi- specific commands to blank the console screen, which enables the DPMS of the